JxTorres003/AdvDiversity/README.md

 </div>

  - **_Front End Tasks:_**
->   - _Created multiple components for rendering data._
+>   - _Developed and implemented various components utilizing React Hooks, Bootstrap, and Proptypes for efficient data rendering._
->   - _Created reusable forms for creating content._
+>   - _Utilized Formik and states to create reusable forms for content creation, streamlining the development process._
 >   - _Ui focused design._
+>   - _Implemented a user-interface focused design approach to enhance the overall user experience._
+>   - _Contributed to the design and development of the project during the software development life cycle (SDLC)._

 ## **Middle-Tier**
 <div>